Opthea Expands Leadership Team with the Appointment of Timothy E. Morris as Chief Financial Officer

 Key appointment as Opthea progresses Phase 3 registrational trials of OPT-302 for wet AMD

-/EIN News/ -- MELBOURNE, Australia, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Opthea Limited (NASDAQ:OPT; ASX:OPT), a clinical stage biopharmaceutical company developing novel therapies to treat highly prevalent and progressive retinal diseases, is pleased to announce the appointment of Timothy E. Morris as Chief Financial Officer (CFO), effective 24 October 2022.
+MELBOURNE, Australia, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Opthea Limited OPTOPT)), a clinical stage biopharmaceutical company developing novel therapies to treat highly prevalent and progressive retinal diseases, is pleased to announce the appointment of Timothy E. Morris as Chief Financial Officer (CFO), effective 24 October 2022.
 Mr. Morris is a veteran pharmaceutical executive based in the U.S. with extensive industry experience leading financial teams of public and private biotechnology companies.
-Mr. Morris’ accomplishments include raising over $2.5 billion in equity and convertible securities for seven companies and the completion of over 95 transactions.
+Mr. Morris' accomplishments include raising over $2.5 billion in equity and convertible securities for seven companies and the completion of over 95 transactions.

 "We are delighted to welcome Mr. Morris, whose more than 25 years CFO experience with public biotechnology companies will benefit Opthea as we prepare for Phase 3 trial results and advance pre-commercial activities," commented Dr. Megan Baldwin, Chief Executive Officer and Managing Director of Opthea.
 "Mr. Morris has a proven track-record that includes financial management of companies that have successfully developed and commercialized small molecules, biologics, and cell therapy.
 His expertise in the field and extensive investor networks will further help to position Opthea as a globally recognized leader in ophthalmology."